coldtest-berlin/deterministic-hex-password-generator/README.md

 ## 🎯 Concept

-### 💡 Key Differences from Standard SHA-256 Tools
+### 💡 Key Differences from Standard SHA-256 Calculators

-- **Blind Input:** Unlike standard calculators, your secret master phrase is hidden during typing.
+- **Blind Input:** Your secret master phrase is hidden during typing.
-- **Masked Output:** The full hash is never exposed on screen—you only need to copy it.
+- **Blind Output:** The hash is never exposed on screen—you only need to copy it.

 ### Why only 3 characters are shown: